 BLACK+DECKER HHVK320J10 vs. HHVK415B01

 Comparing products is the best way to determine whether you’re getting the best bang for your buck, and what better place to start than putting the HHVK320J10 head-to-head with another of B+D’s cordless handheld vacuums?
 Let’s talk about the BLACK+DECKER HHVK415B01.

 In terms of performance, the two B+D handheld vacuum cleaners are identical.
-They produce the same amount of suction pressure through a similarly sized nozzle and crevice tool so neither has the upper hand.
+They produce the same amount of suction pressure through a similarly sized nozzle and crevice tool hence neither has the upper hand.
 You can expect the same superb cleaning power from both models.

 Another area where they overlap is weight.
-On an empty dustbin, both of these models weight 2.4 pounds.
+On an empty dustbin, both of these models weigh 2.4 pounds.
 As we said before, the lightweight design makes it extremely easy to navigate the nozzle to pick up dust from virtually any space.
 Overhead cleaning is a cinch as long as the long crevice tool can reach the spot.